 According to plot details, the R.D.A. (the invading human military force that brought Jake Sully to Pandora in the first film) will return to invade Pandora once again.

 During an interview with Empire, Producer Jon Landau (Avatar, Titanic) shared some details about Jake and Neytiri's mixed-species family, which includes three Na'vi children named Lo'ak (Britain Dalton), Neteyam (Jamie Flatters), and Tuktirey (Trinity Bliss).
 The couple has also adopted a human son named Miles Sorocco AKA "Spider" (Jack Champion).
+The human child is said to be adopted by Jake and Neytiri.

 Here's a photo of Spider from Empire Magazine: